cog1to/irc.rb/README.md

 TLS is not supported yet, not sure if it will ever be.
 It requires an external Ruby gem to be installed, and I don't want to create a dependency right now.

+### No widechar support

+Emojis and wide characters are not handled properly yet.
+It's on my TODO list.

 ### License

 GNUGPLv3